Please refer to the AIR Technology Guide for recommendations for experimental design, sample-input amounts, and assay design.

 Q17: Can sequencing be performed on NovaSeq 6000?

 A17: Yes, it is possible to use two custom indexing primers with the NovaSeq 6000 Reagent Kit v1.5, as the NovaSeq 6000 machine works with a mixture of Ind1 and Ind2 sequencing primers from one well.
 The recommended approach is to spike Cellecta primers in the wells with Illumina primers, as described in the Spiking custom primers into the Illumina sequencing primers | Illumina Knowledge.
-If you prefer not to spike the primers, you can use the custom primers protocol described in the NovaSeq Series Custom Primers Guide (illumina.com).
+If you prefer not to spike in the primers, you can use the custom primers protocol described in the NovaSeq Series Custom Primers Guide (illumina.com).

 We have a customer that used the SP flow cell and loaded 2nM with the protocol with 148-10-10 -148 cycles as follows:

-Please note that Cellecta has not internally validated this protocol, to optimize your sequencing protocol please contact techsupport@illumina.com.
+Please note that Cellecta has not internally validated this protocol, so to optimize your sequencing protocol please contact techsupport@illumina.com.

 Q18: What are the recommended concentration and sequencing primer setup for NovaSeq 6000 kits?